stallman-j/stallman-j.github.io/how-tos/data.md

 - If you're totally stuck, try to find the most recent well-published paper in your area, and see what data sources they use.
 Recent papers will often link to a Zenodo repository with their data.

-# Trade
+# Agriculture

-- [UN Comtrade](https://comtradeplus.un.org/): this is the authoritative source for trade data, but it's a bit messy to work with.

-  - If you're working with R, the R package [comtradr](https://docs.ropensci.org/comtradr/index.html) has plenty of vignettes to access the API and help you along.
+[The US Department of Agriculture](https://www.usda.gov/): There's a reason so much research is done on the United States!
+The data is great!
+If the thing you're looking at is traded in a market in the United States, chances are pretty good the USDA is capturing something about it.

-# Climate
+# Animals

-## Emissions
-- The [Global Carbon Budget](https://globalcarbonbudget.org/) provides estimates of territorial carbon emissions, emissions from consumption, and emissions transfers.
-You can access the cleaned data through my R package [ekonomR](https://stallman-j.github.io/ekonomR/), and several vignettes cover its exploration.

-- The International Energy Agency[IEA] (emissions) (behind )

-## Opinions

-- The Yale Program on Climate Communication has been running [Climate Opinion Surveys](https://climatecommunication.yale.edu/visualizations-data/ycom-us/) since 2010.

-## Damages
+## Birds

-### United States

-- [Spatial Hazards Events and Losses Database (SHELDUS)](https://cemhs.asu.edu/sheldus/metadata): January 1960 to Dec 2022, includes hazards like thunderstorms and tornados at the county level
+[eBird](https://science.ebird.org/en/use-ebird-data/download-ebird-data-products): Cornell and the Audobon Society's registry of over 600 million birding observations since 2002.
+You need to request access (which can take around a week).
+Once you've done that, you can use [auk](https://cornelllabofornithology.github.io/auk/), the R package for eBird analysis.

+## Fish and Other Aquatics

+[fishR](https://fishr-core-team.github.io/fishR/): this website has tons of great resources and data

-## Climate Data
+# Atmospheric Data

-Climate data is often generated as rasters (think pixels on a map).
+Atmospheric data is often generated as rasters (think pixels on a map).
 It requires an additional level of cleaning to translate these rasters into vectors (polygons like countries or points like cities) that we can run analysis on.

 `ekonomR` vignettes will contain examples of this workflow (in progress).

 - [Climate Data from Copernicus (ECMWF)](https://cds-beta.climate.copernicus.eu/)
 -

-### Geoengineering Simulations
+## Geoengineering Simulations

 - [Geoengineering Large Ensemble Project (GLENS)](https://www.cesm.ucar.edu/community-projects/glens)
 - [Simulations from Cornell's Engineering Lab](https://climate-engineering.mae.cornell.edu/data/)

 # Energy

+- [The International Energy Agency (IEA)](https://www.iea.org/): includes carbon capture projects, critical minerals, coal, electricity, greenhouse gas emissions, energy prices, and more.
+Requires you to log in to access the free datasets, and then there's a tier behind a paywall.
+(Vignette: to add, using your own login to download a dataset behind a paywall in R)

+## Greenhouse Gas Emissions

+- The [Global Carbon Budget](https://globalcarbonbudget.org/) provides estimates of territorial carbon emissions, emissions from consumption, and emissions transfers.
+You can access the cleaned data through my R package [ekonomR](https://stallman-j.github.io/ekonomR/), and several vignettes cover its exploration.
+- The [IEA](https://www.iea.org/) also has emissions estimates

 ## Energy Prices and Production